webfactory/WebfactoryResponsiveImageBundle/README.md

 ### Responsive image with art direction:

-`macro responsivePicture(variants, picOptions)` with:
+`macro responsivePicture(formats, options)` with:

-- `variants`: Array of arrays containing the upper parameters, to build multiple <source>-elements inside a <picture>-element, when art direction is needed.
+- `formats`: Array of objects, with each object describing a different format variant of the motive/picture by the following keys:
+    - `image_url` (mandatory): the URL of the image in this format
-- `picOptions`: an array with any number of the keys `class`, `altText`, `placeholderFilter`, `lazyload`:
+    - `options` (optional): an array with the following keys that parametrize this format variant:
+        - `sizes` (optional): a string with a size or an array with sizes, which should match layout/breakpoints.
+Defaults to 100% is no sizes is given and lazyloading is disabled.
+        - `transformations_to_widths` (optional): an object with thumbor transformation names as keys and image widths as values.
+Defaults to "['image_xxs' : '320w']".
+        - `media_query` (optional): media query for the source element
+- `options`: an array with the following keys:
     - `class`: Optional class to add to the img-tag.
 Defaults to empty class attribute is no value is given to keep the code readable.
+    - `alt` (optional): the alternative text for the image.
+Defaults to empty string.
-    - `altText`: Optional text to add to the alt-attribute of the image.
+    - `title` (optional): the title text for the image.
+Defaults to empty string.
-    - `placeholderFilter`: The thumbor filter which is added to the placeholder image when lazyloading the image.
+    - `placeholder_filter`: The thumbor filter which is added to the placeholder image when lazyloading the image.
 Should match the target dimensions of the image.
 A list of default filters is provided with this bundle (see below) and can be overwritten / extended in the applicatrion configuration, e.g. the config.yml.
     - `lazyload`: Enabled by default.
 Let sizes-calculation be handled by lazysizes script. https://github.com/aFarkas/lazysizes

 Example: